 r.on(:x, /(\d+)\/(\w+)/, :y) do r.params['x'] #=> nil r.params['y'] #=> nil r.params['captures'] #=> ["foo", "123", "abc", "67"] end

 Note that the request params

-This plugin will also handle string matchers if placeholders in string matchers are supported.
+This plugin will also handle string matchers with placeholders if the placeholder_string_matchers plugin is loaded before this plugin.

 Also note that this plugin will not work correctly if you are using the symbol_matchers plugin with custom symbol matching and are using symbols that capture multiple values or no values.